-INFPs are unique individuals who care deeply about other people.
-They possess a rare set of abilities that allow them to masterfully understand emotion and the human experience.
+Anyone with the INFP or “Mediator” personality cares deeply about other people.
+INFPs are unique individuals with a rare set of abilities — including the power to masterfully understand emotion and the human experience.
 At their best, INFPs bring emotional healing to others and inspire incredible change in the world.
-INFPs are fairly rare, making up about 4 to 5 percent of the population.
+INFPs are also rare, making up about 4 to 5 percent of the population.

+This is one of the core INFP personality traits.
 INFPs live in a world of emotion and meaning.
 They need a certain level of emotional intensity in their life in order to feel like they are truly living.
-So, INFPs may unconsciously seek out relationships that evoke strong feelings.
-Or, they may turn to books, poetry, music, travel, or charity work that inspires them.
+So INFPs may unconsciously seek out relationships that evoke strong feelings.
+Or they may turn to books, poetry, music, travel, or charity work that inspires them.
 However, if the passion or intrigue fades, INFPs may find themselves feeling restless.
-Dissatisfied, they may move on to another relationship or project that once again infuses their life with meaning.
+Dissatisfied, they may move on to another relationship or project that once again infuses their life with emotion.

 2. INFPs are deeply in touch with their values.